Skip to main content

 PARADE ROUTE

-The parade has returned to its tradition route – Starting on Hove Lawns it will progress east along the sea front, turn left up West Street then right down North Street. on reaching Old Steine the parade takes a left turn and heads up to Preston Park via Marlborough Place, Gloucester Place and London Road.
-More info here.
+The parade is on it’s usual route – Starting on Hove Lawns it will progress east along the sea front, turn left up West Street then right down North Street. on reaching Old Steine the parade takes a left turn and heads up to Preston Park via Marlborough Place, Gloucester Place and London Road.

 BOX OFFICE

-We advise that Fabuloso and Pride Village Party (PVP) tickets are purchased in advance to avoid queues as both events are likely to sell out in advance.
+We advise that Pride on the Park and Pride Street Party (PSP) tickets are purchased in advance to avoid queues as both events are likely to sell out in advance.

 WRISTBAND COLLECTION

-Fabuloso Festival: Tickets holders go directly to the gate indicated on your eticket at Preston Park.
-If you have a PVP bolt on eticket you may also exchange this at the gate on Preston Park.
+Tickets holders go directly to the gate indicated on your eticket at Preston Park.
+If you have a PSP eticket you must exchange this at the gate at PSP.
 You cannot exchange your park wristbands at the box office.

-Gates open 12.00.
+Gates open 13:00.
 We advise arriving early to avoid the queues and suggest 6pm latest for finale show.
+Last entry is 6pm.

-Pride Village Party: Etickets must be exchanged at the Box office on Victoria Gardens.
+Pride Street Party: Etickets must be exchanged at the PSP gate.

 TRAINS